DiDi Richards: College career

-Richards had a breakout season as a sophomore, starting in all 38 games and helping the Lady Bears to a national championship ...
-Known for her solid on-ball defense, she was selected to the Big 12 All-Defensive Team and was named Defensive Player of the Year.
+Richards had a breakout season as a sophomore, starting in all 38 games and helping the Lady Bears to a national championship.
+Known for her strong defensive skills, she was selected to the Big 12 All-Defensive Team and was named Defensive Player of the Year.

 Richards' reputation as one of the nation's top on-ball defenders headed into her junior season was solidified when she swept National Defensive Player of the Year Awards from both Naismith and the WBCA, as she was named as the Big 12 Defensive Player of the Year.
 Richards ranked 14th and 13th in the NCAA, respectively, in assists (171) and assists per game (5.7) while leading the Big 12 in both categories.
 Her 171 assists in the COVID-19-shortened season still ranked as the sixth-best total among Baylor juniors all-time.
 Richards played and started in all 30 games for Baylor, averaging a team-best 29.9 minutes per contest.